What is Fensafe 222 mg?

-Fensafe 222 mg is an antiparasitic medication for the cure of many worm infestation in animals and man.
-Fensafe 222 mg is a drug that is designed to cure many parasitic infections from hookworms, whipworms, strongyles, Cestodes (tapeworms), and other parasites such as Giardia and some protozoa.
-This antiparasitic drug is a benzimidazole class of drugs.
+Fensafe 222 mg is an antiparasitic medication for the cure of many worm infestation in animals.
+It is a drug that is designed to cure a variety of parasitic infections like hookworms, whipworms, bloodworms, Cestodes (tapeworms), and other parasites such as Giardia and some protozoa.
+This antiparasitic drug belongs to the benzimidazole class of drugs.

 Key Features